awslabs/aws-ai-solution-kit/docs/en/architecture.md

 This solution architecture has two types of AI feature implementations: architecture based on AWS Lambda and architecture based on Amazon SageMaker.

 !!!
 Note "Note"
-    In release 1.2.0, the architecture based on Amazon SageMaker is only applicable to **Image Super Resolution Solution**.
+    The architecture based on Amazon SageMaker is only applicable to **Image Super Resolution Solution**.

 ## Architecture based on AWS Lambda